Active but orderly debut for Twitter options

 The options market has been "rather well-behaved" from a price, volume and implied volatility perspective, said Tim Biggam, chief market strategist at options firm TradingBlock in Chicago.

-Twitter's turnover did not match the frenzied pace of Facebook Inc (FB.O), which set a record with its first-day options launch in May 2012, when more than 365,000 contracts changed hands, Trade Alert figures showed.
+Twitter's turnover did not match the frenzied pace of Facebook Inc, which set a record with its first-day options launch in May 2012, when more than 365,000 contracts changed hands, Trade Alert figures showed.

 One factor that may have worked against Twitter option volume is that its first day of trading fell on the monthly expiration of November options, said J.J.
 Kinahan, chief strategist TD Ameritrade.